InkWarrior/Remnants-of-the-Protectorate/README.md

 - Wardrobe Interface
 - Planet Search
 - Better Crew
+- Scripted SAIL
+- Maybe a full SAIL replacement addon?
+- Make an extra addon for crewmembers so they can wear their unique outfits.

 __GENERAL:__
 - Fix the antennae of the second middle sections of the Protectorate Ship.